VirtualPlantLab/PlantSimEngine.jl/docs/src/extending/implement_a_process.md

 # Tells Julia what is the type of elements:
 Base.eltype(x::DummyGrowth{T}) where {T} = T

-# Implement the photosynthesis model:
+# Implement the growth model:
 function growth!_(::DummyGrowth, models, status, meteo, constants=Constants())

     # Compute the energy balance of the plant, coupled to the photosynthesis model: